thoughtbot/design-sprint/README.md

 # Product Design Sprint
 This repo is a collection of documents intended to help guide a design sprint, capture information during a sprint and provide daily and weekly summaries.
-This project is only meant to be a set of guidleines and suggestions for a design sprint not necessarily followed exactly.
-Each sprint should be tailored to the indivisual project and problem to be solved.
+This project is only meant to be a set of guidelines and suggestions for a design sprint and not necessarily followed exactly.
+Each sprint should be tailored to the individual project and problem to be solved.

 ## What is a Design Sprint?
 A design sprint is about quickly and collaboratively using design thinking to solve problems and then testing the viability of those solutions.